From Henry Sy to Socorro Ramos, the Philippines has its fair share of entrepreneurs. Here’s how you can emulate their success.

 10. Gregorio G Sanchez Jr (LactoPAFI)

-He dedicated his spare time to finding the cause for this anomaly, and did various tests and trials on how to ease Cebu’s cattle malnutrition, using only the pots and pans in his home.
+He dedicated his spare time to finding the cause of this anomaly and did various tests and trials on how to ease Cebu’s cattle malnutrition, using only the pots and pans in his home.

 Despite several setbacks, his perseverance paid off: he found out that the pigs were infected with dangerous bacteria.
 His solution was probiotic bacteria that would boost the body’s healthy bacteria count.